 Flights arriving at EU airports | ✅ Covered |

-These laws also apply to airlines from Switzerland, Iceland, and Norway.
-This means if you’re traveling with any airline within, to, or from Europe, you most likely have these rights.
-It’s important to understand these regulations – they’re in place to support you if issues arise with your flight.
-They make sure you’re not left on your own when your trip arrangements fall through.
+These laws also cover airlines from Switzerland, Iceland, and Norway.
+This means when you travel with any airline to, within, or from Europe, you most likely have these rights.
+It’s important to be aware of these laws – they exist to help you if something goes wrong with your flight.
+They make sure you’re not abandoned when your travel plans don’t work out.

 When You Are Not Entitled to Compensation